-If you only own one camera, the Wirecast Cam App gives you a cost effective opportunity to add a second camera source.
+If you only own one camera, the Wirecast Cam App gives you a cost-effective opportunity to add a second camera source.
 One that you can switch to inside the encoder as needed.
-You can also set up a guest recorder, allowing someone outside of your normal routine do their own segment with just their iOS device.
+You can also set up a guest recorder, allowing someone outside of your normal routine does their own segment with just their iOS device.

-In summary, the app might take some setup, but offers the ability to mix ease of use inside a professional setting to match your needs.
+In summary, the app might take some setup but offers the ability to mix the ease of use inside a professional setting to match your needs.

 By Anthony Romero.